Strongpreneur#Business Growth Strategies

 Apportioning Overhead Cost

 In apportioning overhead costs between different products it is best to arrive at a standard method and use it all the time.
-Whatever method you select must result in sales prices including enough money to cover the actual overhead of the factory and of the business in general.
+Whatever method you select must result in sales prices including enough money to cover the actual overhead of the factory and the business in general.

 The Percent of Direct Labor Method